noarche/Noisy/convertlines/Readme.txt

 example2.com
 example3.com

 The output will be saved as config.json in this directory.
-You need to manually update/create the remaining part of config.
+It is best to rename and move into main directory of script.